MichaelZaidman/hid-ft260/README.md

 2. UART support - two implementations ([1](https://patches.linaro.org/project/linux-serial/patch/20220928192421.11908-1-contact@christina-quast.de/))
    and ([2](https://lore.kernel.org/lkml/638c51a2.170a0220.3af16.18f8@mx.google.com/))
-   of the initial UART support were around for some time, and now they are unified, fixed several issues and merged into the **main branch** of this repo.
+   of the initial UART support were around for some time, and now they are unified, fixed several issues, and merged into the **main branch** of this repo.
    It is submitted upstream via this [commit](https://patchwork.kernel.org/project/linux-input/patch/20240216-ft260_review5-v5-1-36db44673ac7@christina-quast.de/).
 3. GPIO support - developed in the [gpio](https://github.com/MichaelZaidman/hid-ft260/tree/gpio)